File-Maker/FileAtlas/PRIVACY.md

 - FileAtlas Dev debug reports with the `.fadev` extension, if the user chooses to save them;
 - Analytics status files;
 - local event history and storage-flow summaries.
-- optional FileAtlas Dev licence request files (`.fareq`) and debug reports only when the user chooses to create or save them.
+- optional FileAtlas Dev license request files (`.fareq`) and debug reports only when the user chooses to create or save them.
-- optional FileAtlas LicenseManager key backups (`.fakeybackup`) and issued licence files (`.falicense`) only when the owner chooses to create or save them.
+- optional FileAtlas LicenseManager key backups (`.fakeybackup`) and issued license files (`.falicense`) only when the owner chooses to create or save them.
+- optional FileAtlas Benchmark reports under the selected benchmark output folder, by default `Documents\FileAtlas Benchmarks`.

 FileAtlas does not intentionally store copies of your files.